Safeguarding Text-to-Image Generation via Inference-Time Prompt-Noise Optimization: Conclusions

 \section{Conclusions}

 In this work, we introduce PNO, an efficient, training-free optimization method designed to safeguard T2I diffusion model generation.
-PNO induces a minor increase in generation time, but offers a guaranteed level of safety in the generated images.
+PNO induces a minor increase in inference cost, but offers a guaranteed level of safety in the generated images.
 The core innovation of PNO lies in jointly optimizing the noise trajectory and prompt embedding, enabling an optimal tradeoff between the conflicting goals of prompt alignment and image safety.
+In this work, we examined the synergy between the two essential components for diffusion model generation at inference time, both theoretically and empirically.
 We believe this work has the potential to become a standard approach for trustworthy image generation in diffusion models.
 Looking ahead, we anticipate further improvements in its optimization speed and the development of more robust objective functions for evaluating image safety, which will enhance its practicality and broaden its applicability.